ConnectyCube/connectycube-reactnative-samples/README.md

 ## Have an issue?

-Join our [Discord](https://discord.com/invite/zqbBWNCCFJ) community to get real-time help from our team
+Join our [Discord](https://discord.com/invite/zqbBWNCCFJ) community to get real-time help from our team or create an issue at [GitHub issues page](https://github.com/ConnectyCube/connectycube-reactnative-samples/issues).

 ## Community